Milnor number of plane curve singularities in arbitrary characteristic: The multiplicity of the tree and the Milnor number

 We shall now show that the conjecture was already proven in some particular cases.

-\begin{dfn} Let $\Delta$ a face of the Newton polygon of $f$.
-We call $f$ is \emph{non-degenerate} (ND) along $\Delta$ if the jacobian ideal of $f_{\Delta}$ has no zero in the torus $(\bk^*)^2$.
-We say that $f$ is \emph{Newton non-degenerate} (NND) if $f$ is ND along each face (of any dimension ) of the Newton polygon of $f$. \end{dfn}
+\begin{definition} Let $\Delta$ be a face of the Newton polygon of $f$.
+We call $f$ \emph{non-degenerate} (ND) along $\Delta$ if the Jacobian ideal of $f_{\Delta}$ has no zero in the torus $(\bk^*)^2$.
+We say that $f$ is \emph{Newton non-degenerate} (NND) if $f$ is ND along each face (of any dimension ) of the Newton polygon of $f$. \end{definition}

 In 1976, Kouchnirenko~\cite{kou:76} proved that if $f$ is NND and convenient, then $\mu(f)=1-M(f)$.
-This result has been extended by~\cite{bgm:12} in 2010 (published in~2012) without the hypothesis of convenient (if $\mu(f)<\infty$.).
+This result was extended by~\cite{bgm:12} in 2010 (published in~2012) without the hypothesis of convenient (if $\mu(f)<\infty$.).